 The ISM manufacturing composite index is a diffusion index calculated from five of the eight sub-components of a monthly survey of purchasing managers at roughly 300 manufacturing firms from 21 industries in all 50 states.

-The constituents of the Oil & Gas Exploration & Production GICS sub-industry are a subset of the constituents of the S&P/TSX Composite Index that have been classified according to the Global Industry Classification Standard.
+S&P/TSX Composite Gold Index is a subset of the constituents of the S&P/TSX Composite Index that have been classified as part of the gold sub industry.